-This chapter presents answers to these two questions, based on a cross-industrial empirical research carried out in five different organisations commonly regarded as 'expert', 'professional' or 'knowledge-intensive' organisations in previous treatises (Grossmann, Pellert & Gotwald, 1997; Alvesson, 2004; Davenport, 2005; Brinkley, 2006): a software development company, a hardware development company, a consulting company, a hospital and a university.
-In these organisations, 42 semi-structured episodic face-to-face interviews (Bortz & Döring, 2003; Lamnek, 2005; Yin, 2009) with experts and their managers from three hierarchical levels were conducted by the author.
-The data gathered by means of interviews were subsequently coded and interpreted with the aid of Atlas.ti, Version 5.5.4 (Figure 3).
+This paper presents answers to these two questions, based on a cross-industrial empirical research carried out in five different organisations commonly regarded as 'expert', 'professional' or 'knowledge-intensive' organisations in previous treatises (Grossmann, Pellert & Gotwald 1997; Alvesson 2004; Davenport 2005; Brinkley 2006): a software development company, a hardware development company, a consulting company, a hospital and a university.
+In these organisations, 42 semi-structured episodic face-to-face interviews (Bortz & Döring 2003; Lamnek 2005) with experts and their managers from three hierarchical levels were conducted by the author.
+The data gathered by means of interviews were subsequently coded and interpreted with the aid of Atlas.ti, Version 5.5.4 (Figure 2).

-Figure 3: A cross-industrial research design on the productivity of knowledge workers
+Figure 2: A cross-industrial research design on the productivity of knowledge workers

 In order to keep the results comparable, the focus of the study was not on the knowledge worker in general, but on that proportion of knowledge workers termed 'experts'.
-Davenport (2005) provides a useful classification for a differentiation between a specific class of experts and knowledge workers in general (Figure 4).
+Davenport (2005) provides a useful classification for a differentiation between a specific class of experts and knowledge workers in general (Figure 3).